roboticslab-uc3m/kinematics-dynamics/README.md

 - [streamingDeviceController](programs/streamingDeviceController/)

-Oña, E., et al, "A modular framework to facilitate the control of an assistive robotic arm using visual servoing and proximity sensing," in IEEE Int.
-Conf. on Autonomous Robot Systems and Competitions (ICARSC), 2020, pp. 28–33.
+Edwin Daniel Oña, Bartek Lukawski, Alberto Jardón, and Carlos Balaguer.
+A modular framework to facilitate the control of an assistive robotic arm using visual servoing and proximity sensing.
+In *IEEE Int.
+Conf. on Autonomous Robot Systems and Competitions (ICARSC)*, pages 28–33, 2020.

 ```bibtex
 @inproceedings{eona2020icarsc,